Growing Zones: 7-11 outdoors(hardy down to 10℉) 7-11 outdoors

-For starters, it's an entertaining tree year-round.
-In the winter, its branches are covered with furry, pea sized buds, just waiting to burst into huge flowers.
+The Royal Empress is an entertaining tree year-round.
+In the winter, its branches are covered with furry, pea-sized buds, just waiting to burst into huge flowers.
 At the first sign of spring, the tree explodes with purple blooms.
-And the fragrance is incredible... it's like a cross between gardenia and jasmine.
+And the fragrance is incredible...like a cross between gardenia and jasmine.

 But our Royal Empress Tree is really known for its fast, dense growth.
 When summer comes, the tree forms a dense canopy that can drastically cut your power bills.
 The tropical-inspired leaves are huge, measuring about a foot wide.
 Plus, bigger leaves mean fewer branches, so you get more sunlight and natural heat coming through in the winter when you need it most.